Serie C: Format

-A total of 4 teams are promoted to Serie B and 9 teams are relegated to Serie D. The winner team of each group is directly promoted and qualifies for Supercoppa di Serie C. Teams which have finished in the bottom of the league are directly relegated.
+A total of 4 teams are promoted to Serie B and 9 teams are relegated to Serie D. The winning team of each group is directly promoted and qualifies for Supercoppa di Serie C. Teams which have finished in the bottom of the league are directly relegated.
 The other divisional changes are determined through a complex system of promotion and relegation play-offs.